Mona-kecil/kecil/roadmap.md

     -   [x] Allow user to set additional informations
 -   [ ] Implement document parsing
     -   [ ] Convert every document to PDF format
-    -   [ ] Pass the PDF to Meng
+    -   [ ] Set max size of the document to 50MB
-    -   [ ] Meng now have context of the document
+    -   [ ] Allow user to upload a document to cloud and link it to the chat